 Your credit mix will change

-If you're one of the 20 million borrowers whose student loans would be wiped out entirely thanks to Biden's plan, you might see your credit score fall a little bit at least in the short term.
+If you're one of those borrowers, you might see your credit score fall a little bit — at least in the short term and especially if you don’t have other kinds of debt.

 That's because student loans contribute to what's known as your credit mix.
 Your credit mix refers to the different types of loans you have, from revolving debt like credit cards to installment debt like student loans, car loans and mortgages.
 Lenders like to see a variety of credit types, and eliminating one type from your profile could have a negative impact on your score.